eshoko/COMET/README.md

 -------------------------------------------------------------------------------------------------

 COMET.m is a MATLAB script for calculating rPWR and rCST.
-It requires two 4D maps (e.g., PET-based metabolic maps for all participants and the correponding fMRI-based activity maps) and one 3D map (for masking the data).
+It requires two 4D maps (e.g., PET-based metabolic maps for all participants and the corresponding fMRI-based activity maps) and one 3D map (for masking the data).
 You may alter the script to accommodate your data.
 Please note that the following (free) toolbox is required for reading the NIFTI maps (which should be downloaded and present in the same director as 'COMET.m'): https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image

 -------------------------------------------------------------------------------------------------

-Other files are the average maps across the 28 heathly participants (cohort 1) for differnet indices reported in the paper:
+Other files are the average maps across the 28 healthy participants (cohort 1) for different indices reported in the paper:

 ave_CMRglc.nii.gz is the average of CMRglc maps. ave_log-lFCD.nii.gz is the average of log-lFCD maps.